deacon-kigo/kigo-pro-dashboard/documentation/kigo-pro-dashboard-docs.md

 ### Current Focus

+#### Migration to src Directory Structure
+- Moving components from the flat directory structure to a standard `/src` directory
+- Using a dedicated `src-migration` branch for the reorganization
+- Ensuring components maintain functionality during the migration
+- Preserving Storybook integration with appropriate paths and references

 #### Dashboard Component Library
 - Developing a comprehensive set of visually appealing dashboard components
 - Creating well-documented, reusable components with Storybook integration
 - Ensuring components work in isolation without external dependencies
+- Added several key dashboard components:
+  - `StatCard`
+  - `CircularProgress`
+  - `GradientCard`
+  - `StatisticsCard`

-#### Storybook Optimization
+#### Storybook Enhancement
 - Improving visual presentation and categorization of components
 - Enhancing documentation with usage examples and implementation details
 - Adding interactive controls for better developer experience
+- Fixing compatibility issues with components that have external dependencies
+- Creating presentation-only versions of components for Storybook showcasing

 #### Code Quality and Maintainability
 - Ensuring consistent coding patterns across the repository
 - Improving type safety and reducing TypeScript errors
 - Implementing robust error handling and defensive coding practices
+- Organizing components according to atomic design principles

 ### Next Steps

 #### Short-term (1-2 weeks)
+- Complete migration of remaining components to the `/src` directory structure
+- Ensure all Storybook stories work with the new structure
+- Configure CI/CD pipeline with Vercel for continuous deployment
+- Fix Storybook rendering issues with Next.js components
+- Address untracked changes to Storybook configuration files

+#### Medium-term (1 month)
 - Complete implementation of remaining dashboard components
-- Finalize Storybook documentation for all components
-- Address any remaining TypeScript or linting issues

-#### Medium-term (1 month)
-- Implement end-to-end tests for critical user flows
+- Merge `src-migration` branch into `main` when migration is complete
 - Enhance performance monitoring and optimization
 - Improve accessibility compliance across all components
+- Update project documentation to reflect the new structure

 #### Long-term (3+ months)
 - Develop advanced data visualization capabilities
 - Implement AI-powered insights and recommendations
 - Create customizable dashboard experiences for different user roles
+- Ensure full alignment with Kigo Admin Tools production repository
+- Establish shared component library between repositories